CS-433/ml-project-2-betterthanpoli/README.md

 **flask_chatbot**: The flask_chatbot folder contains all the necessary code to launch a local instance of the chatbot.
 The internal folders are organized according to Flask rules.
 This structure includes key internal folders:

-    - *Static Folder*: this is where all the JavaScript ('.js') and Cascading Style Sheets ('.css') files are stored.
+ - *Statistic Folder*: this is where all the .js and .css files are stored.
 These files are essential for the aesthetic and functional aspects of the website's user interface.

-    - *Templates Folder*: this folder contains the HTML ('.html') files.
+ - *Templates Folder*: this folder contains the HTML files.
 These files define the layout and elements of the web pages.

-    - *App.py* : this script has a dual function.
-Firstly, it defines the routes for the front-end version of the bot.
-Secondly, it handles the internal computations of the chatbot.
-These computations are primarily based on the 'infer' function.
+ - *App.py*: this script has a dual function.
+Firstly, its defines the routes for the front-end version of the bot.
+Secondly, it handles the internal computation of the chatbot.
+These computations are based on the 'infer' function.

 # Usage Instructions